dh-atlas/white-book/Whitebook.md

 **Improvements**

-* A crucial information is missing: the status and level of completeness, especially for the databases.
+* A crucial piece of information is missing: the status and level of completeness, especially for the databases.
 * Deposit all editorial products in a repository for long-term preservation.

 ## **Standards and guidelines** {#standards-and-guidelines-1}